 Stick to your SPF!

-On that note, masks do not replace sunscreen.
+Take note: masks do not replace sunscreen.
 UV rays can still damage your skin through your clothes and, yes — your mask.
-To kill two birds with one stone, opt for a moisturizer with SPF, like SLMD’s Daily Moisturizer with SPF 15.
-This lightweight moisturizer acts as a broad-spectrum sunscreen, but also contains antioxidants like Vitamin C, Vitamin E and Green Tea Extract to hydrate the skin.
+To kill two birds with one stone, opt for a moisturizer with SPF, like SLMD Dual Defender SPF 30.
+This lightweight moisturizer acts as a broad-spectrum sunscreen, but also contains antioxidants like vitamin C, vitamin E and green tea extract to hydrate the skin.

 One benefit to CDC’s recommendations — the mask covers your breakouts, so you don’t have to!
 While this is a great time to embrace a no makeup lifestyle, at the very least, focus your makeup-application to areas around your mask.
-A great option for light, natural skin coverage is SLMD’s UV Bounce.
-This broad-spectrum mineral powder comes in 3 adaptable shades to provide light, natural skin coverage while protecting the skin from UV rays.
-Try to focus this powder on areas around the mask, and use a non-pigmented sunscreen for the skin beneath the mask.
 With the increased humidity around the skin beneath the mask, makeup could lead to clogged pores and breakouts.
 Keeping your pores clear is absolutely essential to under-the-mask skincare, and makeup will only worsen any budding inflammation or breakouts.

 For long-term prevention of breakouts, a consistent acne regimen is so important!
-SLMD’s Acne System has 3 steps, morning and night, that will provide your skin with everything it needs to combat future breakouts and treat existing ones.
-It includes the Salicylic Acid Cleanser we mentioned earlier, the BP Lotion which treats inflammatory acne by day, the Retinol Serum which evens complexion by night, and finally the Facial Moisturizer to hydrate your skin!
+SLMD Acne System has 3 steps, morning and night, that will provide your skin with everything it needs to combat future breakouts and treat existing ones.
+It includes the Salicylic Acid Cleanser we mentioned earlier, Benzoyl Peroxide Acne Lotion which treats inflammatory acne by day, Retinol Resurfacing Serum which evens complexion by night, and finally the Facial Moisturizer to hydrate your skin.